Putting SHEQ at the heart of our commitment to continuous improvement

 Safety

 We work on a variety of projects, some of which are design only and others with design and build requirements.
-Following our involvement within the Kick Off Meeting, were we look to identify any possible hazards, environmental permitting considerations or our resource requirements for the project, another key role for the SHEQ Team is our involvement with the design risk management process.
-From RIBA Stage 3 design we will begin to review our designs for hazards and constructability issues.
-As such we complete a Safety in Design review, where we take into consideration the life cycle of the project; including, build, end user requirements and maintenance.
-The output of this process is the Residual Risk Register which is then communicated to all interested parties.
+Following our involvement within the Kick Off Meeting, where we look to identify any possible hazards, environmental permitting considerations or our resource requirements for the project, another key role for the SHEQ Team is our involvement with the design risk management process.
+From the RIBA Stage 3 design, we will begin to review our designs for hazards and constructability issues.
+As such, we complete a Safety in Design review, where we take into consideration the life cycle of the project, including build, end-user requirements and maintenance.
+The output of this process is the Residual Risk Register, which is then communicated to all interested parties.

-As a project moves to construction, it is vital that we manage the risk of all works, were we are acting as Principal Designer and Principal Contractor, we need to manage all contractors and their associated risks.
+As a project moves to construction, we must manage the risk of all works.
+When we are acting as Principal Designer and Principal Contractor, we need to manage all contractors and their associated risks.
 We manage this process by carrying out our Plan Do Review (PDR) Meetings each morning.
-Additional our safe systems of work (SSoW) Review, undertaken by our highly experienced construction managers, ensures we gain a great rapport with our subcontractors.
+Additionally, our safe systems of work (SSoW) Review, undertaken by our highly experienced construction managers, ensures we gain a great rapport with our subcontractors.
 This collaborative approach has resulted in improved content, timeliness, and quality of RAMS, lifting plans and CoSHH Assessments from across our supply chain.

-Over the past five years, alongside an exemplary RIDDOR score, we also successfully achieved ISO 45001 certification with zero non-conformities, and maintained CHAS health and safety accreditation.
-We have also garnered numerous client awards for health and safety, and have applied for a RoSPA health and safety achievement award this year.
+Over the past five years, alongside an exemplary RIDDOR score, we have also successfully achieved ISO 45001 certification and increased our CHAS Health and Safety Basic accreditation to the Elite status.
+During this time, we have also garnered numerous client awards for health and safety and have now successfully achieved 2 Gold RoSPA health and safety achievements to date.

-Our investment in digital health and safety processes will further enhance this track record.
-Providing a faster, more consistent and more transparent approach to collecting, reporting and analysing occupational health and safety data, our digital systems will also help us to measure improvement.
-The data will be used to complete the trend analysis, with the aim to help us set SMART objectives and provide targeted training for both our team and our supply chain partners.
+Our ongoing investment in digital health and safety processes will further enhance this track record.
+Providing a faster, more consistent, and more transparent approach to collecting, reporting and analysing occupational health and safety data, our digital systems will also help us to measure improvement.
+The data will be used to complete the trend analysis, to help us set SMART objectives and provide targeted training for both our team and our supply chain partners.

 Environment

-As we continue working towards ISO 14001 for environmental management, the certification process is helping to guide our aspirations and achievements in this important area.
-We have set ourselves the ambitious goal of achieving net zero emissions by 2050 and have launched our carbon reduction plan to help us achieve it.
-This plan prompts actions such as enabling agile working and promoting car sharing for our team to reduce journeys to the office and site locations; as well as behavioural change and a commitment to reduced waste.
+In addition to the more generic ISO requirements and expectations, we are keen to make a real difference for future generations and, as such, have set ourselves the ambitious goal of achieving net zero emissions by 2050 and have launched our carbon reduction plan to help us achieve it.
+This plan prompts actions such as enabling agile working and promoting car sharing for our team to reduce journeys to the office and site locations, as well as behavioural change and a commitment to reduced waste.

-Our aim is to set achievable goals year-on-year and report on what we’ve achieved so that we are accountable for credible environmental improvement.
+We aim to set achievable goals year-on-year and report on what we’ve achieved so that we are accountable for credible environmental improvement, having already made some fantastic changes to reduce the environmental impact of our buildings.

 Wellbeing

-At BES, we know our multi-disciplinary team is our greatest asset, so we have launched a new wellbeing initiative that provides meaningful support for physical and mental health.
+At BES, we know our multi-disciplinary team is our greatest asset, so we continue to launch new wellbeing campaigns and initiatives that provide meaningful support for physical and mental health.

-We already have a number of mental health first aiders within the business who can signpost people to sources of support should they need it.
-Our new wellbeing initiative will include a free medical consultation with personalised advice for improving physical and mental health.
+We already have several mental health first aiders within the business who can signpost people to sources of support should they need it.
+Our health and wellbeing initiative includes a free 30-minute medical consultation with personalised advice for improving physical and mental health.
 All information from the health assessments will remain confidential, but will be used to carry out trend analysis by various metrics, to ensure we implement any additional wellbeing support if a need is identified.

 The initiative is part of our focus on supporting every member of our team, building on our company culture and aiding staff retention by ensuring every employee feels valued.